marmelab/react-admin/packages/ra-i18n-i18next/README.md

 | -------------------- | -------- | ----------- | ------- | ---------------------------------------------------------------- |
 | `raMessages`         | Required | object      |         | An object containing standard react-admin translations such as provided by ra-language-english |
 | `options`            | Optional | object      |         | An object providing custom interpolation suffix and/or suffix |

-@example Convert the english translations from ra-language-english to i18next format with custom interpolation wrappers

 ##### `options`